bytejutsu/report/chapter_2_building_a_real_time_web_app/section_2.1_real_time_protocols_and_techniques/1_websocket_server.md

 <figure style="text-align: center">
   <img src="img_12.png" alt="Propagation of a typical event in a websocket application">
-  <figcaption style="text-align: center;">Propagation of a typical event in a websocket application</figcaption>
+  <figcaption style="text-align: center;">Figure 12: Propagation of a typical event in a websocket application</figcaption>
 </figure>

 ### Clients Sending Messages to WebSocket Server: